*Updated June 5, 2023

-Whether it’s, “how to make a quesadilla” or “energy supplements,” these keywords/phrases tap into the goals your prospects are looking to achieve via search engines.
+Whether it’s how to make a quesadilla or energy supplements, these keywords/phrases align with the goals your prospects are looking to achieve via search engines.
 In other words, they carry search intent.

-The more you craft content around keywords and search intent, the more likely your webpages will show up for these relevant queries.
-Better yet, the right people will be able to discover your business.
+The more you craft content around keywords and search intent, the more likely your web pages will show up for these relevant queries.
+Better still, the right people will be able to discover your business.

-Content is basically all of the words/copy on your website.
+Content is basically all of the words, images, videos, infographics, and anything else you have on your website.
 It’s the mode of communication that nurtures your target market through the buying cycle.

-Good content not only illustrates your unique selling proposition, but it also educates.
+Good content not only illustrates your unique selling proposition but also educates users.
 It taps into your audience’s pain points and provides them with valuable tips.
 This may involve the use of:

-But here’s the catch: your content actually has to be useful.
-Your visitors can smell B.S. if it’s on your site.
+But here’s the catch: Your content actually has to be useful.
+Your visitors can sense useless information.
 And guess what?
 So can search engines.
 No matter what, always strive to provide quality content that teaches, nurtures, and inspires.
 It’s the only way to win the trust of Google and, more importantly, your audience.

-Also called page load time, page speed is the time it takes for the contents of your webpage to fully load.
+Also called page load time, page speed is the time it takes for the contents of your webpage to load fully.

-While the difference between two and four seconds may seem minor to you, it isn’t for your customers.
-Forty percent of users abandon sites that take more than three seconds to load.
-Since Google takes the user experience into account; if it notices people are leaving your site and moving on over to a competitor’s, it will count this against you.
+While the difference between two and four seconds may seem minor, it isn’t for your customers.
+In fact, 53% of mobile users abandon sites that take more than three seconds to load.
+Google takes the user experience into account; if it notices people are leaving your site and moving on to a competitor’s, it will count this against you.

 SEO can help you boost your page speed through technical methods like:

-Optimizing your site’s code.
-What are some unused code or unnecessary characters that are slowing down the page speed?
+- Optimizing your site’s code.
+Do you have unused code or unnecessary characters slowing down the page speed?
 These should be deleted.

-Minimizing redirects.
-The more redirects you have, the slower your page takes to load.
-By removing redirects and plugins, you can speed up the HTTP request-response cycle.
+- Minimizing redirects.
+The more redirects you have, the slower your page loads.
+Removing redirects and plugins can speed up the HTTP request-response cycle.

-Part of Google’s search algorithm ranks your site based on engagement metrics like:
+Part of Google’s search algorithm ranks your site based on engagement metrics such as:

-Crafting the right call-to-actions (CTAs) and using buttons to make them obvious and clickable
+- Crafting the right calls-to-action (CTAs) and using buttons to make them obvious and clickable

 When people browse and click through your site, these actions tell Google your site provides value.

 Off-page SEO focuses on how authoritative and popular your site is.
-The more authority it has, the more likely your site will rank well.
+Greater authority increases the likelihood that your site will rank well.

 The two key manifestations of site authority are the number of backlinks you have and your domain authority.

 If another site links to your site, this is called a backlink (also called an inbound link).
-Google sees backlinks as votes of confidence; the more votes you have, the more likely it will rank your site well for relevant search queries.
+Google sees backlinks as votes of confidence; more votes means your site has a better chance to rank well for relevant search queries.

 Keep in mind, not all backlinks are created equal.
 Google looks at various factors to determine the worth of your backlinks.
 Here are a couple:

-Authority: Backlinks from credible sources boost your site’s authority.
-It shows search engines that you provide reliable and accurate information.
-Not to mention, it can drive high-quality, referral traffic to your site.
+- Authority: Backlinks from credible sources boost your site’s authority.
+It shows search engines that you provide reliable, accurate information.
+Not to mention, it can drive high-quality referral traffic to your site.

 The score ranges from one to 100.
 A higher score indicates a greater ability to rank well on search engines.
 You can check your DA using Moz’s Link Explorer.

-All the on-page and off-page factors we’ve discussed play a role in your DA.
-So if you find that your DA score isn’t as high as you hoped, start tweaking your on-page and off-page elements.
+All the on-page and off-page factors above play a role in your DA.
+If your DA score isn’t as high as you hoped, start tweaking your on-page and off-page elements.